billwear/maas-rad/maas-installation.md

 <h2 id="heading--configuration-verification">Configuration verification</h2>

-After a *snap* installation of MAAS, you can verifiy the currently-running configuration with:
+After a *snap* installation of MAAS, you can verify the currently-running configuration with:

 ``` bash
 sudo maas config